I'm a professor of computer

 The simplified formula is

-written into the file named "out" in the
+written into the file named "out" in the directory where the

-directory where the compactor is run.
-The old and new variables are
+compactor is run.
+The old and new variables are written into the file named

-the directory where the compactor runs.
-This is a two-column file.
-The first column
+"var_table" in the directory where the compactor runs.
+This is a two-column

-is the old variables
+file.
+The first column is the old

-by the variables in the second column.
+simplified formula by the variables in

 Please don't hesitate to